Get Best Treatment For Amblyopia/ Lazy Eye

 Understanding Binocular Vision

 What Causes Amblyopia/Lazy Eye?
-Does Amblyopia treatment surgery exist?
+Does Amblyopia Lazy Eye treatment surgery exist?

 Our eyes have a set of muscles that help with eye movements.
 A weakness in any eye muscle will lead to abnormalities in the movement, such as turning inwards or outwards or having uncoordinated movements.
-The affected eye thus becomes ‘lazy,’ and the brain learns to ignore the poor visual stimulus from the lazy eye.
+This condition is called “Squint” or Strabismus”.
+The brain tends to ignore the hazy visual images coming from the affected eye which is non-aligned.
+This eye then becomes a “Lazy eye.

 What Are The Symptoms of Amblyopia/Lazy Eye?

-Amblyopia can develop in childhood and may continue to persist in adulthood as well.
+Amblyopia starts in childhood and may continue to persist in adulthood as well.

 Symptoms in Children